Goitre | tenga

 Surgery

-• An operation (surgery) may be performed to remove only part or all of your thyroid.
+• An operation (surgery) may be performed to remove all or part of your thyroid.

 • This is an option if: